ninjasphere/sphere-factory-reset/factory-package/src/README.md

 -------
 Setup Steps
 -----------
-	1. Unpack zip files in the 04-TEST directory into directory on a Windows machine (e.g. c:\NinjaFactory\04-TEST)
+	1. Unpack the zip files in the 04-TEST directory into directory on a Windows machine (e.g. c:\NinjaFactory\04-TEST)

 	2. For each operator:

 		a. run the test_run.bat file